Symskill: Symbol and Skill Co-Invention for Data-Efficient and Reactive Long-Horizon Manipulation: Preliminary

 \subsection{Learning Stable SE(3) Policy in Relative Frame}

 When learning skills, we use dynamical system-based motion policy\cite{Khansari-Zadeh_Billard_2012a, figueroa2018physically, TEXTBOOK}.
 By leveraging redundancy of solutions from demonstration data, a learned dynamical system (DS) can be used as a stable motion policy that is robust to both temporal and spatial uncertainty.
-Specifically, we implement SE(3) LPV-DS \cite{sun2024se3linearparametervarying} combined with convex policy learning\cite{li2025elastic}, which requires only a small amount of data to generate policies in near real-time.
+Specifically, we implement SE(3) LPV-DS \cite{sun2024se3linearparametervarying} combined with convex policy learning\cite{li2025elastic}, which requires only a small amount of data and is used later to fit one stable skill policy per learned operator.
 The framework consists of a linear Parameter Varying DS (LPV-DS), $f_p$, for position control and a Quaternion-DS, $f_o$, for orientation control:

 where the inputs are position $x \in \mathbb{R}^3$ and orientation $\bold{q} \in SO(3) $ represented as quaternions, and each function is parameterized by $\Theta_*$.
 Using the LPV-DS as an example, the function $f_p$ has the form of a mixture of continuous linear time-invariant (LTI) system: where $K$ represents the total number of LTI systems and $\gamma_k(x)$ is the mixing function that assigns the weight of each LTI system. $\gamma_k(x)$ is characterized by the Gaussian Mixture Model (GMM) parameters $\{\pi_k, \mu_k, \bold{\Sigma}_k\}_{k=1}^K$, which are estimated by fitting a GMM to the reference trajectories.
 Subsequently, each LTI system $\bold{A}_k$ is learned by solving a semi-definite program (SDP) with constraints enforcing globally asymptotic stability.
 For more details on SE(3) LPV-DS, please refer to \cite{figueroa2018physically, TEXTBOOK, sun2024se3linearparametervarying}.